abbyshabi/DeeGram/README.md

 #### Instagram clone app that allows users signup, view photos,follow users and like photos (March,2019)
 #### By **Oluwadamilola Shabi**
 ## Description
-Dee-Gram is a simple python application that allows users view various photos view photos,follow users and like photos just like instagram!
+Dee-Gram is a simple python application that allows users view various photos,follow users and like photos just like instagram!
 ## Setup/Installation Requirements
 * Access github on a web browser
 * clone this repository  from https://github.com/abbyshabi/DeeGram